lechium/yourTubeiOS/README.md

     ssh root@yourdevice.local

-2. install wget (optional, you may already have it)
+2. install wget and shell-cmds (optional, you may already have them)

-    apt-get install wget -y --force-yes
+    apt-get install wget shell-cmds -y --force-yes

 3. download the deb file